1600GTO German Equatorial Mount. Includes APCC-PRO and PEMPro (1600GTO)

 Each mount is rigorously tested on our specialized periodic error tester.
 Only mounts that provide an accuracy of 7 arc seconds or better will pass this inspection.
 If the mount exhibits greater error, the substandard part is identified, replaced and the mount is retested.

 As mentioned above, the spec of 7 arc seconds (+/- 3.5 arc sec.) is the maximum native mechanical error inherent in the mount's RA axis WITHOUT any software correction.
-In order to optimize performance even further, we use a special version of Ray Gralak's PEMPro developed specifically for our test equipment.
-We generate a unique PE curve for each mount that we program into each GTOCP4 Control Box.
+In order to optimize performance even further, we generate a unique PE curve for each mount that we program into each GTOCP4 Control Box.
 Simply use the optional Keypad or your Astro-Physics software (ASCOM V2 driver, PulseGuide or APCC) to turn the PE Correction "on" and you will see results significantly better than our published 7 arc second spec without additional PEMPro runs!
 However, you may use PEMPro to further refine your PE, if you chose to do so.

-1600GTO-AE or 1600GTO-AEL: If you purchase either of these versions that feature absolute encoders, the final in-house PEMPro run will utilize the corrections of the absolute encoders and the values will be stored in the GTOCP4 Control Box.
+1600GTO-AE or 1600GTO-AEL: If you purchase either of these versions that feature absolute encoders, the final in-house PEM correction run will utilize the corrections of the absolute encoders and the values will be stored in the GTOCP4 Control Box.

 GTOCP4 Control Box

-The GTOCP4 Control Box offers multiple connection options to suit your requirements including wifi, ethernet, USB and serial ports.
+The GTOCP4 Control Box offers multiple connection options to suit your requirements including Wi-Fi, ethernet, USB and serial ports.
 In addition to all the features carried forward from previous control boxes, the GTOCP4 applies safety slew logic to all slew commands.
-Future firmware updates will be available via direct downloads.
+Future firmware updates will be available via direct downloads from our website.

 The GTOCP4 contains all of the circuitry to drive the two servo motors and the logic required to navigate the sky.
 It can be easily removed from the mount, if required.
-The 1100GTO uses the same GTOCP4 Control Box as 1600GTO and Mach1GTO.
+The 1100GTO uses the same GTOCP4 Control Box as the 1600GTO and Mach1GTO.
 In fact, the control boxes for all three mounts are interchangeable with one another in an emergency.
-However, the absolute encoder function is only available in the control boxes sold with those mounts.
+However, the absolute encoder function is only available in the control boxes sold with the 1100 and 1600 mounts with encoders installed.

 Be sure to review extensive information regarding the GTOCP4.